0berkturk/SND-LHC-Electron-Reconstruction/README.md

 This repository contains an automated pipeline designed to extract raw event data from SND@LHC ROOT files, convert them into PyTorch tensors, run multiple Deep Learning models (Classification and Energy Reconstruction) on the data, and finally merge the predictions into easily accessible `.txt` and `.root` formats.

+The details can be reached from here:

 ## 📌 Overview

 The pipeline executes the following workflow automatically via `run_pipeline.sh`:

 1. **Data Extraction:** Reads a list of `run_number` and `event_number` pairs, locates the corresponding `.root` files in EOS, applies predefined cuts, and converts the SciFi hit data into PyTorch `.pt` tensors using `root2pt.py`.
 2. **Deep Learning Inference:** Runs three distinct ResNet models (one for classification, two for energy reconstruction) on the extracted `.pt` tensors.
 3. **Consolidation:** Merges the output of all three models into a single tabular format and saves the final results as `final_results.txt` and `final_results.root` using `save_results.py`.

+---
+🧠 Models Overview
+This pipeline integrates three specific ResNet models trained for different reconstruction tasks.
+Each model's directory reflects its training configuration:
+Classification Model (resnet_v6_TBHadrons23_MCElectrons...): Designed for particle identification and classification.
+It was trained using 2023 Test Beam Hadrons alongside MC Electrons.
+Energy Reconstruction Model - 100 GeV (MC_electrons_ResNets_SciFi...100gev...): An energy regression model specifically trained on 100 GeV MC electrons.
+Recommended for low energies(<100 GeV) as the energy resolution is better.
+Energy Reconstruction Model - 400 GeV (log_input_more_data...400gev...): A robust energy regression model trained on 400 GeV MC electrons, utilizing logarithmic input scaling and an expanded dataset.
+Recommended for higher energies( > 100 GeV) as the energy resolution is better.

 ---